Demographics of Crimea: Ethnicities and languages

 Currently two thirds of migrants into Crimea are from other regions of Ukraine; every fifth migrant is from elsewhere in the former Soviet Union and every 40th from outside of it.
 Three quarters of those leaving Crimea move to other areas in Ukraine.
 Every 20th migrates to the West.

 The number of Crimean residents who consider Ukraine their motherland increased sharply from 32% to 71.3% from 2008 through 2011; according to a poll by Razumkov Center in March 2011, although this is the lowest number in all Ukraine (93% on average across the country).
 Surveys of regional identities in Ukraine have shown that around 30% of Crimean residents claim to have retained a self-identified "Soviet identity".

 Since the independence of Ukraine in 1991, 3.8 million former citizens of Russia have applied for Ukrainian citizenship.

-In 2014 after Russian annexation of Crimea new authorities conducted a census.
+In 2014 after Russian annexation of Crimea ocupational authorities conducted a census.
 According to the census result the population of the Crimean Federal District is 2.2844 million people.
 The ethnic composition is as follows: Russians: 1.49 million (65.3%), Ukrainians: 0.35 million (15.1%), Crimean Tatars: 0.24 million (12.0%).
 Official Ukrainian authorities and Mejlis of the Crimean Tatar People claimed doubts that the results of population census in Crimea represent the facts.

 A survey in May 2013, asked respondents what language they spoke at home: